Program Director: Dominic Reeds, MD

 MSC 8031-14-0002

-Not currently accepting applications; check back with us for the next call.
+Currently accepting applications.
 If you have questions, please contact: kmuehlha@wustl.edu

 The Pilot and Feasibility Program provides four grant awards each year to junior faculty and helps mentor them on their projects and careers.
 Support is awarded for a limited time (usually one to two years) to enable eligible investigators to explore the feasibility of a concept related to the mission of the NORC, and generate sufficient data to pursue it through other funding mechanisms (e.g. R01).